Zeolith für Pferde bei Kotwasser und Ekzemen

 Collection: horses

-Horses are sensitive, powerful, and impressive animals – but also susceptible to stress caused by feed, stable air, or external influences.
+Horses are sensitive, powerful, and impressive animals – but also susceptible to stress from feed, stable air, or external influences.
 With zeolite, you can rely on simple, natural, and versatile support – completely without artificial additives.

-In our collection you'll find carefully selected zeolite products for horses – tailored to feeding, hoof care, stable environment, and skin.
-Whether powder, pellets, hoof powder , or bedding : here you'll find natural solutions for loose stools and everyday life with your horse – harnessing the power of the volcanic rock clinoptilolite.
+In our collection, you'll find carefully selected zeolite products for horses – tailored to feeding, hoof care, stable climate, and skin.
+Whether powder, pellets, hoof powder, or bedding: Here you'll find natural companions for loose stools and everyday life with your horse – directly from the power of the volcanic rock clinoptilolite.

 Why zeolite for horses?